-- You own the property until completion, and so there is no need to move out before then.
-However, it will be a lot less stressful if you can move out some days before, rather than leaving it to the last minutes
+Immediately after exchange you should receive the buyer’s deposit – usually 10% of the property price.
+Legally, you own the property until completion, and so there is no need to move out before then.
+However, it will be a lot less stressful if you can move out some days before, rather than leaving it to the last minute.

-- You should go around the property before you complete ensuring that everything that was on the fixtures and fittings inventory list is still in the property
+You should go around the property before you complete, ensuring that everything that was on the fixtures and fittings inventory list is still in the property.

 On completion day